Language Translation

 Mammals

-From the sky to underground, Indiana’s 60 species of mammals occupy diverse habitats in the state including forests, prairies, caves, cliffs, dunes, wetlands, lakes, and rivers.
+Indiana’s 60 species of mammals occupy diverse habitats in the state including forests, prairies, caves, cliffs, dunes, wetlands, lakes, and rivers.
 Some species may be seen near developed areas such as cities, suburbia, and agricultural lands.
-Many, however, may go unnoticed because of their nocturnal and secretive lifestyles, particularly the 13 species of bats, flying squirrels, and armadillos.
-Others, such as Allegheny woodrat and Franklin’s ground squirrel, occupy unique or rare habitats, making them difficult for most Hoosiers to see.
-In contrast, other interesting species such as star-nosed mole and thirteen-lined ground squirrel may be found in parks or backyards.
+Many, however, may go unnoticed because of their nocturnal and secretive lifestyles, particularly flying squirrels, armadillos, and Indiana’s 13 species of bats.
+Others, such as the Allegheny woodrat and Franklin’s ground squirrel, occupy unique or rare habitats, making them difficult for most Hoosiers to see.
+In contrast, some other interesting species such as the star-nosed mole and thirteen-lined ground squirrel may be found in parks or backyards.

 Mammals List